 If executed properly, Google Search Ads can be a gold mine for your business.
 The beauty is that if you want to get started on Search Ads, a campaign can be set up in less than an hour and can make a monumental long-term impact on your business.

-Let’s find out why are we stressing on the use of Google Search Ads.
+Let’s find out why we are stressing on the use of Google Search Ads.

 With Google Search Ads, there are a lot of opportunities to get your brand in front of people—increasing web traffic, leads, conversions, and sales.
 Let’s take a look at what Google Search Ads are, how they work, and how you can set up a successful campaign for your business.

 Google Search Ad is a paid digital advertising technique offered by Google.
 When users search for a keyword, they get the results of their query on a Search Engine Results Page (SERP).
 Those results also include a paid advertisement with the targeted keyword, which are called search ads.
+You can look for many successful Google search ads examples from some of the best brands to implement them in your own way.

 Search Network Ads: Search Network Ads appear as a text ad in the results page for the keyword.
 They appear on the search result page with the “Ad” symbol before it.